boostlearn/go-cluster-limiter/README.md

 the stand-alone limiter does not depend on the external environment and needs low resource consumption.

 However, the algorithm which used in stand-alone limiter cannot run in the cluster's service partition mode.
-The common method is to control the cluster's flow by calling the external flow control (RPC) service. however, cluster limiter carried out through the network, requires high network stability, consume certain request time delay, easily forms a single hot spot, and consumes a lot of resources, limits its scope of usage.
+The common method used to control a cluster's flow is by calling the external flow control (RPC) service. however, cluster limiter carried out through the network, requires high network stability, consume certain request time, easily forms a single hot spot service, consumes a lot of resources, and finally limits its scope of usage.

-This project uses a decentralized flow control algorithm to move the control strategy to  decentralized clients, the goal is to reduce the dependence on the network. the control algorithm of this project requires the request flow to meet the following requirements in most of the time:
+This project uses a decentralized flow control algorithm to move the centralized control strategy to  decentralized nodes, and the goal is to reduce the dependence on the network. the control algorithm of this project requires the request flow to meet the following requirements in most of its lifetime:
 * In a short time (<10s), the overall traffic flow of the cluster is stable.
 * In a short time (<10s), the traffic flow of each node in the cluster is stable.